Axelrod-Python/Axelrod/docs/reference/glossary.rst

 A win
 -----

-A **win** is the positive outcome of a match.
+A **win** is attributed to the player who has the higher total score at the end of a match.
 For the example above, :code:`Defector` would win that match.

 A round robin
 -------------